List of Merlin characters: LancelotLancelot (portrayed by Santiago Cabrera) was a commoner who later achieved the rank of Knight of Camelot. When his family was killed by bandits, he swore to become a skilled swordsman to fight against tyranny and save other families from suffering the same fate as his own. In the first series episode "Lancelot", he travelled to Camelot in the hope of becoming a knight of Camelot. After saving Merlin's life from a rampaging griffin, the warlock promised to help the other man achieve his goal. This would prove difficult since according to the knight's code of Camelot, only noblemen could become knights. Merlin soon forged a seal of nobility and introduced Lancelot to Guinevere, who helped by creating clothes suitable for the son of a lord.

 Lancelot was eventually able to free the captive Gwen and led her through the lower levels of Hengist's stronghold while being pursued by several of the warlord's followers.
 He urged her to leave him behind while he fought them off and Gwen ran, though not before swearing to him that her feelings for him "would never fade".
 Lancelot was subsequently captured and sentenced to be eaten by the Wilddeoren Hengist kept.
 Gwen too was recaptured before she could escape.
 Before they could be killed, however, they were rescued by Arthur and Merlin, who had come seeking Gwen.
 The obvious bond that had grown between Lancelot and Gwen caused some jealousy from Arthur, who was also developing feelings for her.
 Lancelot noticed this and decided to leave, considering Arthur more worthy of Gwen's hand.
 He departed without saying goodbye, asking Merlin to tell her that "some things can never be".
 He would not return to Camelot for some years.

 Presumably in the years that followed, Lancelot travelled throughout Albion.
 He eventually acquired the friendship and companionship of Percival.
 In the third series finale, The Coming of Arthur, Part Two, the two men travelled to Camelot when Lancelot received a message from Merlin, requesting aid following Morgana and Morgause's takeover of the kingdom with an army of immortal soldiers.
 They arrived just in time to save Merlin, Arthur, Gwen, and several of their friends from an attack led by Morgause and several immortal soldiers.
 In the hours that followed, Lancelot swore to stand and fight beside Arthur in recognition of the lessons the prince had taught him about the honour involved in being a knight, and also stating that he believed in the world that Arthur would build once he became king.
-Lancelot was subsequently made a knight again, this time along with Percival, Elyan, and Gawaine.
+Lancelot was subsequently made a knight again, this time along with Percival, Elyan, and Gwaine.

 In the ensuing battle to retake Camelot, Lancelot accompanied Merlin when the warlock set off to empty the Cup of Life of the blood that made Morgana and Morgause's army immortal.
 He and Merlin fought fiercely together, and Lancelot was eventually wounded in the chamber that housed the Cup.
 Nonetheless, he survived the battle and gained a permanent home and status as a knight in Camelot.